 STOP BUYING PLASTIC WATER BOTTLES

-Invest in a good quality stainless steel or glass bottle.
+Get yourself a stainless steel or glass reusable bottle.
 Steel and glass are infinitely recyclable with a robust market.

 Buy in bulk

 Packaging is a major source of disposable plastic so bring your own containers and bags (cloth or canvas is best).
 If your supermarket doesn’t sell food in bulk, make the request or find a better market.
 Grocers actually do listen to their customers.

 Did you know that you pay an extra 30% for food packaging that you only use once but never bio-degrades?

 Dining Out: Pack “to go” containers to bring with you to restaurants and leave them in your vehicle.
 Keep a clean bag with a plate and utensils so you are ready to chow down.
 At first it can be awkward but it actually becomes fun with practice and a great conversation starter!